teverett/Pragmatach/README.md

 i8n support
 ------------------------

 I8N support is provided by Pragmatach plugins which expose implementation of `I8NProvider` to Pragmatach.
 The variable `i8n` is then available in template engines to use for internationalization.
+The plugin `pragmatach-i8n` provides simple internationalization of strings and dates.